Custom CRM: functionality, development process & implementation guidelines

 Key challenges of custom CRM and how to overcome them

-Full ownership of your customer relationship management system and superior control over software implementation are top priorities for many enterprises, but they typically translate into greater effort and accountability.
-Here are the best practices we follow and the relevant services we provide to address common custom CRM challenges.
+Full ownership of your customer relationship management software and superior control over software implementation are top priorities for many enterprises, but they typically translate into greater effort and accountability.
+Here are some guidelines to address common custom CRM implementation challenges.

 Budget overruns

-• We provide project budgeting and license optimization consulting, helping you define a suitable feature set and select cost-effective technologies like open-source tools and deployment models.
+• Turn to expert CRM consultants providing project budgeting and license optimization advisory to define a suitable feature set and select cost-effective technologies like open-source tools and deployment models.

-• We adhere to the Agile approach to project planning, managing, and tracking to reduce the initial delivery timeline and support iterative product improvement.
+• Adopt the Agile approach to project planning, management, and tracking to reduce the initial delivery timeline and support iterative product improvement.

-• We apply DevOps methodologies (CI/CD and test automation, microservices, incremental build model, etc.) to streamline the development process and reduce product delivery costs.
+• Apply DevOps methodologies (CI/CD and test automation, microservices, incremental build model, etc.) to streamline the development process and reduce product delivery costs.

 CRM solutions process sensitive data, such as personal data and business-related information about customers, leads, and offers made, which should be protected from leaks or cyberattacks and managed according to relevant standards and regulations.
-While CRM vendors typically take care of these aspects, adopting custom software implies that safeguarding data and the application itself is up to you.
+While CRM vendors typically take care of these aspects, adopting a custom solution implies that safeguarding data and the application itself is your responsibility.

-• We equip your CRM with solid cybersecurity features, such as identity and access management, multi-factor authentication, user activity monitoring, dynamic data masking, and encrypted data exchange.
+• Equip your CRM with solid cybersecurity features, such as identity and access management, multi-factor authentication, user activity monitoring, dynamic data masking, and encrypted data exchange.

-• We perform regular risk assessments via penetration testing to identify and address potential vulnerabilities.
+• Perform regular risk assessments via penetration testing to identify and address potential vulnerabilities.

-• We build CRM solutions compliant with the data management standards and legislation applicable to your industry.
+• Implement CRM solutions compliant with the data management standards and legislation applicable to your industry.

-• We help you implement data governance policies defining how data assets should be managed and shared across your company.
+• Implement data governance policies defining how data assets should be managed and shared across your company.

 Maintenance efforts

 Despite accurate testing, software solutions can be affected over time by glitches and degraded performance due to latent defects, changes in the software environment, and other reasons.
-If your organization opts for a custom CRM application, maintenance, updates, and troubleshooting will fall under the responsibility of your in-house staff or contracted specialists.
+If your organization opts for a custom CRM application, maintenance, updates, and troubleshooting that would typically be included in a CRM platform subscription will instead become your responsibility.

 FAQs

-What are the advantages of using a custom CRM?
+What are the advantages of using custom CRM?

-Unlike off-the-shelf CRM software or applications built on top of CRM platforms (Salesforce, SAP, etc.), a custom CRM solution offers unique features built according to your business workflows and corporate needs, including compliance with specific security requirements.
+Unlike off-the-shelf CRM software or applications built on top of CRM platforms (Salesforce, Microsoft Dynamics 365, Odoo, Zoho CRM, etc.), a custom CRM solution offers unique features built to match your business workflows and corporate needs, including compliance with specific security and data management requirements.
 This results in minimal process adjustments, along with easier user buy-in and adoption across your company.
 Furthermore, you’ll have full control over your product and avoid licensing fees, achieving long-term savings.

-How long does it take to build a CRM?
+How long does it take to build a CRM solution?

 Building your own CRM solution from scratch can take over 2,000 work hours over a 6-month+ development timeline, but figures can vary widely based on the project’s complexity.

-What technologies should be used to develop CRM?
+What technologies should be used to develop custom CRM?

 AI in CRM: